lidofinance/governance-crosschain-bridges/README.md

 From the function above, the `_to` is the contract that will be called on Linea (in this case it is the `LineaBridgeExecutor` contract).
 The `_calldata` is the encoded data for the cross-chain transaction: the encoded data for `queue(targets, values, signatures, calldatas, withDelegatecalls)`.
 The `fee` field is the fee being paid for the message delivery.

-When this transaction is sent cross-chain, the `msg.sender` that sends the message to the Linea Message Service Messenger is stored in the smart contract and queryable using the following function:
+When this transaction is sent cross-chain, the `msg.sender` that sends the message to the Linea Message Service is stored in the smart contract and queryable using the following function:

 ```
 function sender() external view returns (address);